yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 * Implementations MUST NOT negotiate TLS version 1.1 {{?RFC4346}}.

   Rationale: TLS 1.1 (published in 2006) is a security improvement over TLS 1.0 but still does not support certain stronger cipher suites.

-  NOTE: This recommendation has been changed from SHOULD NOT to MUST NOT on the assumption that {{!I-D.ietf-tls-oldversions-deprecate}} will be published as an RFC before this document.

 * Implementations MUST support TLS 1.2 {{!RFC5246}} and MUST prefer to negotiate TLS version 1.2 over earlier versions of TLS.

   Rationale: Several stronger cipher suites are available only with TLS 1.2 (published in 2008).
 In fact, the cipher suites recommended by this document for TLS 1.2 ({{rec-cipher}} below) are only available in this version.

-* Implementations SHOULD support TLS 1.3 {{!RFC8446}} and if implemented, MUST prefer to negotiate TLS 1.3 over earlier versions of TLS.
+* Implementations SHOULD support TLS 1.3 {{!RFC8446}} and, if implemented, MUST prefer to negotiate TLS 1.3 over earlier versions of TLS.

   Rationale: TLS 1.3 is a major overhaul to the protocol and resolves many of the security issues with TLS 1.2.
 We note that as long as TLS 1.2 is still allowed by a particular implementation, even if it defaults to TLS 1.3, implementers MUST still follow all the recommendations in this document.